Dr. Eliot Halley Vrijmoet

 Teaching

-In Fall 2025 I will be away on family leave, although usually I would teach Observational Techniques I (AST 337) at Smith College.
-Previously, I taught this course in Fall 2024, and co-taught it in 2023 with K. Ward-Duong.
-In this course students learn to take photometry using research-grade telescopes and build data reduction pipelines in Python.
+In Fall semesters I teach Observational Techniques I (AST 337) at Smith.
+In this course, students learn to take photometry using research-grade telescopes and build data reduction pipelines in Python.

-In Spring 2024 and 2025 I taught Observational Techniques II, held as AST 341 at Smith and 390A at UMass.
+In Spring semesters I teach Observational Techniques II (AST 341/390A) at Smith.
 This course guides students through designing and carrying out their own observational astronomy research projects.

-To date, I have supervised ~3 Smith students doing research with astrometry of low-mass stars.
-I plan to take additional students when I return in Spring 2026.
+To date, I have supervised 3 Smith students and 1 GSU student in extracurricular research with astrometry of low-mass stars, plus 23 students on eclipsing binaries and stellar activity via AST 341.
+I plan to take additional students in Spring 2026.

 Previous Teaching